Medicare FFS Telehealth Policy During the Federal Government Shutdown (Updated 10/27/25)

 Audio-only telehealth for behavioral health is still permitted when video is not available or not feasible for the patient, as long as the service otherwise meets Medicare telehealth requirements.
 This applies in both rural and urban settings.

-7. Where can I read more official guidance?
+6. Where can I read more official guidance?

 Key Takeaways

-• This applies to Medicare FFS only.
+• Applies to Medicare FFS only.

 Topics